bere-ai/multimodal-alert-system/README.md

 ## How it works
-The system converts environmental data into prioritized, multi-sensory signals designed for rapid human response without relying on sound.
+The system converts environmental data into prioritized multi-sensory signals designed for rapid human response without relying on sound.

 The system monitors simulated oxygen and temperature levels, evaluating them using a priority-based system:
   - Advisory → early priority